gscoppino/ProjectTime/README.md

 `anaconda-project run django-admin startapp APP_NAME`

-In addition, the `pg_ctl` script is aliased as an `anaconda-project` command.
+In addition, the `postgres` script is aliased as an `anaconda-project` command.

 For example, to start the database server:

-`anaconda-project run pg_ctl start`
+`anaconda-project run postgres`

-The `anaconda-project run pg_ctl` commands take care of ensuring a database always exists, while the `anaconda-project run manage.py` commands take care of ensuring that the latest database migrations are always applied.
+The `anaconda-project run postgres` command takes care of ensuring a database always exists, while the `anaconda-project run manage.py` commands take care of ensuring that the latest database migrations are always applied.
 In addition, all Python scripts are run with deprecation warnings enabled.